SnehaBhatt29/PPT_on_Entrepreneurship_skill_development/README.md

 - **SWOT Analysis:** Helped in performing a detailed SWOT analysis to understand the internal and external factors impacting our business plan.
 - **Market Research:** Conducted thorough market research to gather data on potential customers, market trends, and industry insights.
 - **Market Analysis:** Analyzed the collected data to inform strategic decisions and identify key market opportunities.
+- **Data Analysis:** Analysed Survey data in Excel which was collected from a google form.

 This project highlights my skills in designing professional presentations, conducting in-depth market research, and performing comprehensive analyses to support strategic planning.
 The repository serves as a testament to my ability to integrate creative design with analytical acumen, providing valuable solutions in an urban development context.